Best Personal Finance Tools for Families in 2026: 10 Tools Ranked & Reviewed

 7. Betterment — Best for Automated Family Investing

-Betterment was one of the original robo-advisors, and it's still one of the best — especially for families who know they should be investing but don't want to think about it every week.
+Betterment was one of the original robo-advisors, and it's still one of the best — especially for families who know they should invest but don't want to think about it constantly.
 Set it, forget it, and let the algorithm handle tax-loss harvesting, rebalancing, and allocation.
-There's also a joint account option, which is genuinely useful for couples trying to build wealth together without one person doing all the financial heavy lifting.
+Plus they offer joint accounts, which genuinely helps couples build wealth together without one person carrying the entire load.

 Key Features: